 What do you suggest?
 Should I bring dollars to exchange?
 Bring pesos?
 Travelers checks?
 Use ATMs and credit/debit cards?

-Most of our guests find using ATMs to be most convenient since it allows them to carry less cash and it is generaly the least expensive method of converting currency since you will usually get a better exchange rate through the ATM than through the Casa de Cambio.
+Most of our guests find using ATMs to be most convenient since it allows them to carry less cash and it is generally the least expensive method of converting currency since you will usually get a better exchange rate through the ATM than through the Casa de Cambio.
 If you choose to bring cash, bringing dollars rather than pesos is advisable since you will most likely get a better exchange rate here than outside the country.
 Most restaurants and businesses will also accept dollars but they will most likely take them at a worse exchange rate than at the Casa del Cambio so it is best to exchange them before using them.
-We recommend against bringing travelers checks (especially for anything other than paying your balance at Rancho) as many of our guests have found them to be an inconvenience since they cannot be exchanged in town.
+We recommend against bringing travelers checks as many of our guests have found them to be an inconvenience since they cannot be exchanged in town.

 Puerto Morelos currently has about 10,000 permanent residents.
 The town is divided into two areas.
 One area is on the beach, where Rancho is located.
 The other area is located behind the gasoline station on the highway.
 Most of the residents live in this latter area.